/

 What happens if a recipient does not have an iPhone?

 Sendblue detects whether a phone number supports iMessage in real time before sending.
-If the recipient is on Android or does not have iMessage enabled, the message automatically falls back to RCS first, then SMS.
+If the recipient is on Android or does not have iMessage enabled, the message automatically falls back to RCS first, then SMS through Sendblue.
 This ensures 100% deliverability regardless of the recipient's device.
-You do not need to build any routing logic yourself — Sendblue handles it automatically.
+You do not need to build split routing logic yourself — Sendblue handles it automatically.

 How much does the Sendblue Twilio integration cost?